w3c/wai-quick-start/_tips/designing.md

 ## Create designs for different viewport sizes

 Consider how page information is presented in different sized viewports, such as mobile phones or zoomed browser windows.
-Position and presentation of main elements, such as header and navigation can be changed to make best use of the space.
+The position and presentation of the main elements, such as the header and navigation, can be changed to make best use of the space.
 Ensure that text size and line width are set to maximize readability and legibility.

 {::nomarkdown}
 {% include_cached box.html type="start" title="Example: Content and navigation adapt to smaller mobile screen" class="example" %}